Fowler, Colorado

-The Town of Fowler is a statutory town located in northwestern Otero County, Colorado, United States.
-The town population was 1,253 at the 2020 United States Census.
+Fowler is a statutory town located in northwestern Otero County, Colorado, United States.
+The town population was 1,253 at the 2020 United States census.

 History

+Fowler was established as a railroad station on the Atchison, Topeka and Santa Fe Railway.
+The town was originally named Oxford, for a large ox that was killed when crossing the railroad tracks.
+The Oxford, Colorado, post office opened on April 27, 1882, but the name was changed to Fowler on September 6, 1890.
 Fowler was named for Orson Squire Fowler, a phrenologist who founded the town.
-The town was incorporated in 1925.
+The Town of Fowler was incorporated on August 25, 1900.

-The town was built as a small railroad station for the Atchison, Topeka and Santa Fe Railway.
-The town was originally named Oxford, for a large ox that was killed when crossing the railroad tracks.
-The name of the town was changed because there was another town named Oxford located on the rail line.